danielproctor31/distrobox-ubuntu/README.md

 # ubuntu-image

 Can be used with [Distrobox](https://github.com/89luca89/distrobox), [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
-Or as a base for any other Docker image.
+Or as a base for any other container image.

 # Usage